Q: What do the following all have in common? …

 Cambridge can be more isolated.

 There may be a family tradition of attending one or the other (but check this suits you as well!)

 The Oxford and Cambridge collegiate systems are a rare phenomenon.
 The individual colleges enjoy a surprising degree of autonomy, controlling to some extent their own entrance policies, permanent staff, finances and disciplinary proceedings.
 Each college employs a body of Fellows or dons whose research and teaching largely defines its academic reputation.
 Each college also has a large number of non-academic staff who regulate the life of the buildings and students.
 The most significant for the undergraduates are the Porters and the Bedders / Scouts.
 The Porters are based at the college gatehouse (Porters’ Lodge) and are responsible for overseeing the comings and goings of tourists, students and visitors.
 Bedders at Cambridge and Scouts at Oxford clean the students’ rooms.

 - it is the hub of pastoral life; the place where you live, eat and socialise

 - it is the centre of academic life

-The only areas affecting undergraduates where authority is centralised as a university-wide body are lectures and exams.
+The only areas affecting undergraduates in which authority is centralised in a university-wide body are lectures and exams.